Bornholm/amatl/doc/directives/README.md

 > **Available for:** `Markdown`, `HTML`, `PDF`

-`amatl` extends the CommonMark syntax with what we call "directives".
+Amatl extends the CommonMark syntax with what we call "directives".

 A directive takes this form:

 ```

 :directive{attr="value1", attr="value2", ...}

 ```

+Please take note of the linefeed before and after the directive. **They are required**.

 Each directive triggers a specific behavior based on its type.